 Mount Kailash's Sanskrit namemeans 'heaven of Shiva', and it is a sacred mountain in four religions.
 For centuries, Mount Kailash has also been also a mecca for adventurous explorers, but it has never been climbed.

+What are interesting facts about Mount Kailash?
 We've collected some mystical answers and amazing facts about outstanding Mount Kailash for your information.
 Maybe you'll consider coming to see it for yourself...

 1. Mount Kailash is 6,656 meter high.